wpilibsuite/frc-docs/source/docs/software/vision-processing/axis-camera/camera-settings.rst

 ------------------------

 .. image:: images/camera-settings/changing-camera-settings.png
+   :alt: Camera Setting page of the AXIS web UI.

 To change the camera settings on any of the supported Axis cameras (206, M1011, M1013), browse to the camera's webpage by entering its address (usually 10.TE.AM.11) in a web browser.
 Click Setup near the top right corner of the page.
 On the M1013, the settings listed below are split between the Video Stream page and the Camera Settings page, both listed under the Video section.